-An Interview with Logan Wright: What Challenges is the Chinese Economy Facing?
+An Interview with Logan Wright: What Challenges are the Chinese Economy Facing?

 As the Year of the Dragon begins, the critical question for China is: Will it be able to successfully revive its economy?
 China’s economy has not performed the way many analysts expected since the pandemic.
 Will the country fall into the notorious middle-income trap?
 Will China face a structural or cyclical issue?
 Will China’s economic miracle end?
 The U.S.-China Perception Monitor recently facilitated an email interview on China’s economy with Logan Wright, a long-time China expert who lived in the country for over two decades.